nodejs/caritat/README.md

   - not basing their vote in function of what other has voted (having the instigator always vote first helps alleviate this issue).
 - As a Voter, you need to trust the panel of Secret Holders for:
-  - not reconstitue the Vote Private Key before the vote closes.
+  - not reconstitute the Vote Private Key before the vote closes.
   - not leaking the Vote Private Key before the vote closes (if they have reconstructed it, which they should not do).
   - not basing their vote in function of what other has voted (if they have